thirdtank/brut/brutrb.com/routes.md

 # => CompanyByCompanyId::LocationByLocationIdPage
 ```

-> [!TIP]
+> [!NOTE]
-> If you don't like long complicated names, deeply-nested namespaces, and long directory names, name your routes accordingly.
+> All routes can receive query string parameters.
+These are not factored
+> into the name of the class that will handle the route, but they
+> *are* made available to your Page or Handler.

-### Creating URIs from Routes
+### Creating URIs for Routes

 Because each route is associated with a class, you can use the class to create the route, including any placeholders and query string
 parameters.